How to Extend Your Water Heater’s Lifespan

-First, test the pressure-relief valve located on the top or side of the water heater.
+Test the pressure-relief valve located on the top or side of the water heater.
 This valve opens automatically if the pressure inside the tank gets too high.
 (Excess pressure can actually cause the tank to explode.)
+To test it, place a bucket below the discharge pipe on your water heater tank and gently lift the lever on the pressure-relief valve.

-Place a bucket below the discharge pipe on your hot water heater tank and gently lift the lever on the pressure-relief valve to test it.
-If the valve doesn’t release water when you lift the lever, replace the valve (sold at home centers and hardware stores).
-Replacement is simple; turn off the water, drain the tank, unscrew the discharge pipe and then unscrew the old valve.
+If the valve doesn't release water when you lift the lever, replace the valve.
+Replacement is simple: Turn off the water, drain the tank, unscrew the discharge pipe and then unscrew the old valve.
 Wrap the threads of the new valve with sealant tape and screw it in.
 If your valve is several years old and has never been tested, it might leak after you test it.
 In that case, replace the valve.

 The water is hot!

-Don’t worry about any gurgling or groaning noises coming from the heater; it’s just air entering the system as water drains out.
-If the drain valve won’t close tightly when you’re done, drain the tank completely, unscrew the old valve and screw in a new one.
+Don't worry about any gurgling or groaning noises coming from the heater.
+That sound is just air entering the system as water drains out.
+If the drain valve won't close tightly when you're done, drain the tank completely, unscrew the old valve and screw in a new one.
 To restart the water heater, open the shutoff valve and let the hot water run at any faucet to purge air from the system.
 Then turn on the power or relight the pilot.